 (Registered) "Domestic Partner" refers to an individual who is in a committed relationship of indefinite duration with a County employee, with an exclusive, mutual commitment similar to that of marriage, and where the couple has registered as partners with the County Human Resources Department.
 The partners share the necessities of life and agree to be financially responsible for each other's well-being, including basic living expenses.
-The domestic partners must declare under oath that they are not related by blood closer than permitted under marriage laws of the State of Indiana; that they are not married according to the laws of the State of Indiana; that they are not married according to enter into contract; that they have no other domestic partner; that they share a household; and that they are jointly responsible to each other for the necessities of life.
+The domestic partners must declare under oath that they are not related by blood closer than permitted under marriage laws of the State of Indiana; that they are not married according to the laws of the State of Indiana; that they are at least 18 years of age and have the capacity to enter into contract; that they have no other domestic partner; that they share a household; and that they are jointly responsible to each other for the necessities of life.
 The County may require documentation substantiating these declarations.